-There is perhaps a good reason that studies are showing there is an increase in depression worldwide as people are eating more and more unhealthy diet.
+There is perhaps a good reason that studies are showing there is an increase in depression worldwide as people are eating a more and more unhealthy diet.

 Akbaraly, T. N., Brunner, E. J., Ferrie, J. E., Marmot, M. G., Kivimaki, M., & Singh-Manoux, A. (2009).
 Dietary pattern and depressive symptoms in middle age.
 The British Journal of Psychiatry, 195(5), 408–413. http://doi.org/10.1192/bjp.bp.108.058925

 Agra Araújo D3, Flamínio Abrunhosa S4, Nunes Rocha A5, Freitas Amaral T6.
 UNDERNUTRITION, SERUM VITAMIN B12, FOLIC ACID AND DEPRESSIVE SYMPTOMS IN OLDER ADULTS 2015 Jul 1;32(1):354-61. doi: 10.3305/nh.2015.32.1.8880.

 Caccamo, D., Ricca, S., Currò, M., & Ientile, R. (2018).
 Health Risks of Hypovitaminosis D: A Review of New Molecular Insights.
 International Journal of Molecular Sciences, 19(3), 892. http://doi.org/10.3390/ijms19030892